MaterSim/PyXtal_FF/README.md

-# FF-MAP (Force-Field Machine-learning interAtomic Potential)
+# FF-MAPP (Force-Field Machine-learning interAtomic Potential Predictions)

 # This is an ongoing project